Alan McCurrie: Background

 McCurrie's birth was registered in Whitehaven district, Cumberland, England.

 Playing career

 County honours

 McCurrie represented Cumbria while at Whitehaven in 1977, and at Wakefield Trinity between 1978 and 1982.

 Challenge Cup Final appearances

 McCurrie played in Wakefield Trinity's 3-12 defeat by Widnes in the 1979 Challenge Cup Final during the 1978–79 season at Wembley Stadium, London on Saturday 5 May 1979, in front of a crowd of a crowd of 94,218.

 Club career

 McCurrie made his début for Wakefield Trinity against Batley in the John Player Trophy on Sunday 24 September 1978.

-Genealogical information
+Personal life

 McCurrie is the father of the rugby league footballer; Steve McCurrie.